Forget the sun – our fake tan tips and tricks will leave you golden and glowing, the safe way.

 Make the most of your new glow with a little TLC to nurture your tan.

-Keep showers and baths short and on the lukewarm side – and pat yourself dry, don’t rub.
+Be sure to eep showers and baths short, and on the lukewarm side – and pat yourself dry, don’t rub.

 Moisturise all over every day to keep your tan looking flawless – it will also help it to fade evenly, rather than going patchy and mottled.
 Skinny Tan Moisture Hit Body Lotion, £15, prolongs the shelf life of your glow.